TallesFaria/Voxus/README.md

     Users can mark task as done - register the user

 * Task 5:
+    Suport only single upload -
+    I came up with a solution for multiple input but I since I had problem with creating my on account on Amazon S3 and yesterday I the one was using belongs from my friend and he changed his password so I am unable to continue on.

+    Yet some possible solution, which need testing, is on the branch multipleUpload.

+    When Done task is indexed on Elastic Search.

 ### Features ###
 * Click on the task to change their status